Essential Google Analytics Website Metrics To Track

 Definition

 Demographics refer to data about your audience, such as age, gender, location, and interests.
-This information helps you understand the makeup of your visitors, allowing for more precise targeting of content and ads based on their profiles.
+This information helps you understand your visitors' makeup, enabling more precise targeting of content and ads based on their profiles.

 Why It’s Important